 For cases d and e in subclause 8.5.3.1.1, the Uplink data status IE shall be included in the SERVICE REQUEST message to indicate the PDU session(s) the UE has pending user data to be sent.

-For case y in subclause 8.5.3.1.1, if the UE has uplink user data pending to be sent, the Uplink data status IE shall be included in the SERVICE REQUEST message to indicate the PDU session(s) the UE has pending user data to be sent.
+For case g in subclause 8.5.3.1.1, if the UE has uplink user data pending to be sent, the Uplink data status IE shall be included in the SERVICE REQUEST message to indicate the PDU session(s) the UE has pending user data to be sent.

 The PDU session status information element may be included in the SERVICE REQUEST message to indicate the PDU session(s) available in the UE.
-If the PDU session status information element is included in the SERVICE REQUEST message, then the AMF shall deactivate all those PDU session contexts locally (without peer-to-peer signalling between the UE and the network) which are in active on the AMF side, but are indicated by the UE as being inactive.
+If the PDU session status information element is included in the SERVICE REQUEST message, then the AMF shall release all those PDU session contexts locally (without peer-to-peer signalling between the UE and the network) which are in active on the AMF side, but are indicated by the UE as being inactive.